FRAGt4g/OpenApp/README.md

 # App Search

-Open or move to an app
+A raycast command to traverse between apps with high levels of customizability and user experience

 ## Todo

-### BROKEN THINGS
+### Broken

-- [ ] Hide apps is no longer working
-- [ ] Grapher is not being caught as running
+- [x] Zoom not correctly being updated as running or not (maybe not it might just be a background problem)

-### Specific to branch

-- [ ] Figure out way to read command key binds
+- [x] Add 'reset icon' button to update an items icon
+- [ ] Most default Apple apps dont show an icon

 ### General

 - [x] Add option to not show running icon
 - [x] Different sort options (alphabetical, frecency, custom, etc)
+- [x] Display icons for default apps
+- [x] Display correct (updated) icons for apps
+- [x] Display correct names for apps
+- [x] Add resetting frecency values option
 - [ ] Include custom sorting order
-- [ ] Option to add website urls
+- [x] Option to add website urls
-- [ ] Add resetting frecency values option

-## Steps

-Look for Icons? file
-If it exists, copy the hex contents and then remove first 260 bytes